utilitywarehouse/cockroachdb-manifests/README.md

   as an init container to sign certificates on startup.
     - The container relies on the CFSSL AuthSign endpoint and passes a CSR (Certificate Signature Request) and token.
-- It uses the same container as a sidecar to refresh certificates when they are due to expire and sends a `SIGHUP` to the cockroach process to inform it to reload the certificates see [docs](https://www.cockroachlabs.com/docs/stable/rotate-certificates.html)
+- It uses the same container as a sidecar to refresh certificates when they are due to expire and sends a `SIGHUP` to the Cockroach process to inform it to reload the certificates see [docs](https://www.cockroachlabs.com/docs/stable/rotate-certificates.html)
 - To send a signal to a different container they require a shared process namespace, see [docs](https://kubernetes.io/docs/tasks/configure-pod-container/share-process-namespace/).
     - This will require configuring kubernetes to grant the `SYS_PTRACE` capability to the container.

 ### Configuration
 The CA is configured by a config map.
-This specifies the cfssl certificate authority api endpoint and the profile used to sign client and peer certificates.
+This specifies the cfssl certificate authority API endpoint and the profile used to sign client and peer certificates.
 These profiles must match the cfssl configuration.
 Example:
 ```